3052/blog/2025/11/German BIN/readme.md

 2. mastercard
 3. american express

-needs to be German BIN
+needs to be German BIN. note I am in US

 ## requirements